-When I have Fears that I may Cease to Be Summary
+Explore When I have Fears that I may Cease to Be

 This poem was written in 1818, only a few short years before Keats’ own death.
 It is primarily a poem about Keats’ fear of mortality, however in true Keatsian fashion, death is also the solution for more of what ails Keats.
 It would be prudent to remember that Keats’ poems have all, in some way, featured death; death of nature, death of love, death of memory, but death all in all.
 There are few poems, in fact, that do not reference the ending of things.

 ‘When I have Fears that I may Cease to Be’ is effusive with imagery, sensual in its description of the fears that Keats possesses, and short.
 Keats runs the gamut from worrying about dying before he is famous, worrying about the death of his beloved, and then deciding that death itself is not such a terrible situation.

-When I have Fears that I may Cease to Be Analysis
+Analysis of When I have Fears that I may Cease to Be